asmyk/webpack4-webcomponents-starter/README.md

 ## To-Do

 There are couple nice to have things:
-* Add EsLint
 * Add unit tests framework
 * Optimize production build